-We’ve made it to the end of our series.
+We’ve made it to the end of our series (to start with Lesson 1, go here).
 Your cuts should be all healed now!
 But today’s visit is a follow up appointment where we go over things like post-operative complications.
 Specifically, we’re going to talk about problems with weeding and getting your material off the mat.
 At the end, I’ll give you a chart you can download and print to use as a reference tool — a reminder of all the concepts we’ve discussed.

 Symptom: Weeding Vinyl or HTV is difficult